anandman/carla-kitt/README.md

 #### Control (DBW Controller)

 This module ([twist_controller](ros/src/twist_controller/twist_controller.py)) takes the next few target waypoints and directs the steering using a yaw controller based on the angular and linear velocity of the vehicle.
-The module also controls throttle and brakes using a PID controller, braking to and accelrating from traffic lights if needed.
+The module also controls throttle and brakes using a PID controller, braking to and accelerating from traffic lights if needed.

 ---